 Cash and Cash Equivalents - The goal of the Foundation is to invest its excess operating cash in a manner that will achieve the highest rate of total return, while seeking to preserve capital.
 In addition, the Foundation maintains accounts with large financial institutions that qualify as public depositories pursuant to Chapter 280, Florida Statutes.
 A qualified public depository has a branch office(s) authorized to receive deposits in Florida, maintains Federal Deposit Insurance Corporation (FDIC) deposit insurance, meets the specific statutory requirements of Section 280.17, Florida Statutes, and has been approved by the Florida Treasury's Bureau of Collateral Management to accept public funds for deposit.
 When public deposits are made in accordance with Chapter 280, no public depositor shall be liable for any loss thereof.
 Any losses to public depositors are satisfied first through any applicable deposit insurance, and then through the sale of collateral pledged or deposited by the defaulting depository.
 When necessary, assessments may also be made against other qualified public depositories of the same type as the depository in default.
-Cash balances totaled \$9,908,868 and \$13,722,387 as of June 30, 2021 and 2020, respectively.
-Of these amounts, cash in custodial funds totaled \$63,232 and \$468,148 as of June 30, 2021 and 2020, respectively.
-Deposits held with public depositories consisted of \$930,258 and \$811,373 as of June 30, 2021 and 2020, respectively.
-The remaining balance was held for investment in various short term investment vehicles.
+Cash balances totaled \$9,022,111 and \$9,908,868 as of June 30, 2022 and 2021, respectively.
+Of these amounts, cash in custodial funds totaled \$147,786 and \$63,232 as of June 30, 2022 and 2021, respectively.
+Deposits held with public depositories consisted of \$2,576,136 and \$930,258 as of June 30, 2022 and 2021, respectively.
+The remaining balance was held for investment in various short-term investment vehicles.

-Operating Pool Investments - All of the Foundation's operating pool investments are invested in a short-term bond fund consisting of a variety of high-quality and, to a lesser extent, mediumquality fixed income securities, at least 80% of which will be short- and intermediate-term investment-grade securities.
+Operating Pool Investments - All of the Foundation's operating pool investments are invested in a short-term bond fund consisting of a variety of high-quality and, to a lesser extent, medium-quality fixed income securities, at least 80% of which will be short- and intermediate-term investment-grade securities.
 The fund is expected to maintain a dollar-weighted average maturity of one to four years.
-Operating pool investments consisted of \$55,479,493 and \$34,943,746 as of June 30, 2021 and 2020, respectively.
-Investment expenses are included in net realized and unrealized gains and losses in the accompanying Statements of Revenues, Expenses and Changes in Net Position and totaled \$32,568 and \$22,140 for the years ended June 30, 2021 and 2020, respectively.
-Realized gains and losses and increases and decreases in fair value on operating pool investments are reflected in net realized and unrealized gains and losses and increases and decreases in fair value on operating pool investments of Revenues, Expenses and Changes Statements of Revenues, Expenses and Changes in Net Position.
+Operating pool investments consisted of \$58,544,320 and \$55,479,493 as of June 30, 2022 and 2021, respectively.
+Investment expenses are included in net realized and unrealized gains and losses in the accompanying Statements of Revenues, Expenses and Changes in Net Position and totaled \$29,616 and \$32,568 for the years ended June 30, 2022 and 2021, respectively.
+Realized gains and losses and increases and decreases in fair value on operating pool investments are reflected in net realized and unrealized gains and losses in the accompanying Statements of Revenues, Expenses and Changes in Net Position.

 Custodial Funds - The Foundation invests amounts on behalf of the University, the Alumni Association, FMPP and Athletics.
-In accordance with the provisions of GASB Statement No. 84, Fiduciary Activities, funds previously classified as agency funds, in which the related assets held by the Foundation were included in the accompanying Statements of Net Position are now defined as custodial funds, and the related assets and activities are included on the accompanying Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position.
-The fair value of these investments were \$14,183,177 and \$9,516,187 at June 30, 2021 and 2020, respectively.
+In accordance with the provisions of GASB Statement No. 84, Fiduciary Activities, the related assets and activities are included in the accompanying Statements of Fiduciary Net Position and Statements of Changes in Fiduciary Net Position.
+The fair value of these investments was \$14,726,055 and \$14,183,177 at June 30, 2022 and 2021, respectively.